ShimmerEngineering/ShimmerJavaExamples/README.md

 A number of Java examples are provided showing how to connect,configure and stream from a Bluetooth supported Shimmer device.

 # Importing Via Gradle
-This api can also be imported using gradle, please include the following repository in your build.gradle file
+The Shimmer API used by this Java Examples can be imported using gradle, please include the following repository in your build.gradle file
 ```
 allprojects {
     repositories {